kubwosz/citatio/README.md

 # Search by DOI
+Paste your DOI reference, choose formst type, click the button and wait for the resulta

-# Bulk DOI - Paste multiple DOIs and let Citatio find them and parse for you
+# Bulk DOI
+Paste multiple DOIs and let Citatio find them and parse for you

 # Available formats:
 ## AAA